Dark Fantasy

 1941 -1942

-Keith Paynton was the announcer (Photo above advertised the series)
+There was no host, but the announcer was Keith Paynton.
+(Photo above advertised the series)

-Ed.
-Note: This is not one of my favorite series, although the shows themselves seem pretty good.
+Dark Fantasy is not one of my favorite series, although the stories themselves are pretty good.
 What is lacking most is any sort of series persona.
-There's no host, really, just a guy who repeats the title of the series in a menacing voice.
-But even that is kind of fun because it implies the authors thought this series was sooooo scary, that just the mere mention of the name would be enough to get people nervous and in the right (spooked) mood.
-This series was short lived, probably because of the lack of flashy book ends (host introduction and conclusion).
-It's a pity though, because the stories themselves were enjoyable.It just goes to show how much excitement a repeating series theme and regular host could provide, plus the continuity they also added.
+There's no host, really, just announcer Keith Paynton (spelling uncertain) who repeats the title of the series in a menacing voice.
+But even that is kind of fun because it implies the producer thought this series was so scary, that just the mere mention of the name would be enough to get people nervous and in the right (spooked) mood.
+Another plus point is that Paynton would sometimes act in the shows as well (Grams, 2000, 124).
+Dark Fantasy aired late on Friday night, well past the bedtimes of the little ones, which probably encouraged liberties with the dark nature of the story lines.
+Murder, drugs, thievery, being buried alive... these were all themes found in just a single episode ("Dead Hands Reaching").
+So you can imagine what the other stories had to offer.

 The Standard Intro: